Skip to main content

 Figure 3: Redundant magnet system for bar bundles

-Redundant system architecture
+Redundant architecture

 Standardized, redundant components